 How to grade crystal red shrimp

-If you wish to buy a crystal red shrimp, you have to highly consider their grades.
-Grades is a rating that is used to distinguish the quality of the the shrimp.
-Strength of the color distribution and intensity are the criteria that base to define the grades of crystal red shrimp.
-Shrimps that belongs to low grades is translucent red.
-Mostly, shrimps of high grades has thick white stripes on an opaque red.
+If you wish to buy a shrimp, you have to highly consider their grades.
+Grades is a rating that is used to distinguish the quality of the shrimp.
+The strength of the color distribution and intensity are the criteria that base to define the grades of crystal red shrimp.
+Shrimps that belong to low grades are translucent red.
+Mostly, shrimps of high grades have thick white stripes on an opaque red.

 Low-quality crystal red shrimps are in grade C. These shrimps are entirely red and have a few thin white stripes.
 But the appearance of high-quality crystal red shrimp is opposite to the low-quality shrimp.
 Shrimp that belong to high-quality grade is mostly white and has smaller red stripes.

 The coloration of C-grade shrimps is very similar to the original crystal red shrimp.
 Their body is entirely red in color and has a few thin white stripes.
 The color of shrimps that belong to the C grade is not very opaque.
 At present, these shrimps are not popular.

 This grade of crystal red shrimp has a white color more than the C grade.
 But relatively they are still blotchy.
 The actual band of color is starting to appear but they are not perfect.